MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/user-driven/azure-ad-join-workflow.md

 - Installs applications.
 - Applies device configuration policies such as BitLocker and Windows Hello for Business.
 - Checks for compliance.
-- Enrollment Status Page (ESP) can be used to prevent an end-user from using the device until it is fully configured.
+- Enrollment Status Page (ESP) can be used to prevent an end-user from using the device until it's fully configured.

 Windows Autopilot user-driven deployments consist of two phases:

 - Device ESP phase: Windows is configured and applications and policies assigned to the device are applied.
 - User ESP phase: Applications and policies assigned to the user are applied.

-Once the Windows Autopilot user-driven deployment is complete, the device is ready for the end-user to use and the're immediately sent to the Desktop.
+Once the Windows Autopilot user-driven deployment is complete, the device is ready for the end-user to use and they're immediately sent to the Desktop.

 ## Workflow